Lynch1206/DockerImge_exercise/Postergresql/document.md

 ```

-I use `psycopg2` to establish link to postergresql container.
+I use `psycopg2` to establish link to postregresql container.
 And write the container with `SQLAlchemy` engine. <br/>
 It seems like `psycopg2` is a good connector, however, `SQLAlchemy` is a better writer to interact with SQL software.